OperationSpark/high-school-prep/continued-learning.md

     **Total coding and instructional time: 20 hours and 30 minutes.**
     ---
-2. **CoderBytes:** This resource is perfect for practicing for coding interviews.
+3. **CoderBytes:** This resource is perfect for practicing for coding interviews.
 [The CoderBytes challenges are perfect for killing time before your date!](https://coderbyte.com/challenges/)

     ---

-3. **Code Wars:** Once you're feeling like you could hack Facebook, [try battling it out on Code Wars!](http://www.codewars.com/)
+4. **Code Wars:** Once you're feeling like you could hack Facebook, [try battling it out on Code Wars!](http://www.codewars.com/)

     ---

-4. **JavaScript, the Weird Parts:** [This video is a great deep dive into the crazy world of JavaScript.](https://www.youtube.com/watch?v=Bv_5Zv5c-Ts) Grab some popcorn and nerd out!
+5. **JavaScript, the Weird Parts:** [This video is a great deep dive into the crazy world of JavaScript.](https://www.youtube.com/watch?v=Bv_5Zv5c-Ts) Grab some popcorn and nerd out!

+6. **A Smarter Way to Learn JavaScript**

+    Read and complete all exercises in A Smarter Way to Learn JavaScript!

+    This is a great introductory book focusing on the fundamentals of JavaScript.
+The book breaks down into sections the basics of JavaScript.
+And for each topic, there's accompanying online coding exercises.

+    Read for 10 minutes, code for 10 minutes, take a break!
+It's a smarter way to learn JavaScript!

+    All Operation Spark students have free access to the book and coding exercises.
+Please ask your teacher for the password to the online pdf.

+<a href="http://www.asmarterwaytolearn.com/js/js_for_spark.pdf" target="_blank">Click here to go to the online version of A Smarter Way to Learn JavaScript</a>

+You must complete all exercises listed in the book!

 See you in Bootcamp!